-STUDENTS IN FOSTER CARE (All Grade Levels)
+Students in Foster Care (All Grade Levels)

-In an effort to provide educational stability, the district strives to assist any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state) with the enrollment and registration process, as well as other educational services throughout the student's enrollment in the district.
+In an effort to provide educational stability, the district will assist any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care) with the enrollment and registration process, as well as other educational services throughout the student's enrollment in the district.

-Please contact Yolanda Alvaro, who has been designated as the district's foster care liaison, at 368-3881, ext.
-309 with any questions.
+Please contact Yolanda Alvaro, who has been designated as the district's foster care liaison, at 368-8121 with any questions.

-[See also Students in the Conservatorship of the State on page 23 for more information.]
+[See Students in the Conservatorship of the State on page 24 for more information.]

-STUDENT SPEAKERS (All Grade Levels)
+Student Speakers (All Grade Levels)